-- □ On a blank sheet of paper, mind-map about one of your pets (or about the stuffed animal you have chosen for this exercise) (see Materials). - 1.
-Since you will need the dry erase board for the practice paragraph, use a large piece of drawing paper for mind-mapping, especially when you are working with more than one student. - 2.
+- □ On a blank sheet of paper, make a mind-map about one of your pets or about the stuffed animal you've picked for this exercise.
+(See Materials). - 1.
+Since you'll need the dry erase board for the practice paragraph, use a large piece of drawing paper for mind-mapping, especially when working with more than one student. - 2.
 "Observing a Pet Worksheet" will help the student think of things to observe and describe.

 - 1. Drawing ideas from the mind-map and following student instructions, write a practice paragraph. - 2.
-Review the importance of using appropriate topic and closing sentences (p. v). - 3.
-When finished, here is what your practice paragraph could look like:
+Review writing appropriate topic and closing sentences (p. v). - 3.
+When finished, your practice paragraph could look like this: